nickeichmann/java-learining/README.md

 # java-learining
-<p> In this repository i will add all learnings from W3School. </p>
+<p> In this repository i will add all learnings from W3School.
+Have fun!</p>

 ## Link
 <p> The W3School course you will find at: </p>